milla56/Lubomila-s-React-Portfolio/README.md

 - I used mobile-first design.
 - The app has links to my LinkedIn Profile, GitHub Profile, email address, CV and 6 projects(links to deployed website and GitHub repo).
 - The App has all components and render all necessary child components.
+- When the app is open the "Home" page is displayed by default.
+- The Home page is has welcoming message to my website, my name, my role (animated design) and social media icons leading to my social media accounts.
 - The Header is rendering across every page component of the site and contains a Navbar.
 - The Navbar is using "burger menu" when the page size is shrinked.
-- The Project page has 6 projects , which contain - project title, link to deployed website, GitHub repo and images.
+- The Project page has six projects , which contain - project title, link to deployed website, GitHub repo and an image.
+When the user clicks on the project , it is leading them to different page with more information about the skills that I used and where the user can find the full code for the project.
-- "About Me" page has my personal picture, my brand statement, button, which leads to my CV and "Skills" section including the technical skills that I have.
+- "About Me" page has my personal picture, my brand statement, download icon button (leading to my CV) and "Skills" section including the technical skills that I have gained during this course.
-- "Contact Me" page has a form , where a user can type their names,emails and messages.
-The form is not yet functional.
+- "Contact Me" page has a form , when a user types their names,emails and messages, the button will display a message: "Form Submitted".
+Currently,the form is not yet functional.
+- The app has a Footer as well, where the user can find icons leading to my GitHub account, LinkedIn account and my email address.
 - User interface style is clean and polished.
 - User experience is intuitive and easy to navigate.
 - Application uses a color scheme other than the default Bootstrap color palette.